google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-strategies.md

 - The name of the cache to use in the strategy.
 - Cache expiration restrictions to use in the strategy.
-- An array of plugins that will have their life cycle methods called when fetching and caching a request.
+- An array of plugins that will have their lifecycle methods called when fetching and caching a request.

 ### Changing the Cache Used by a Strategy